Light Years Away (Tiësto song)

-"Light Years Away" is a song by Dutch disc jockey and producer Tiësto in collaboration with British band Dbx, which is composed of the producers Pete Kirtley and Sacha Collision and the singer-songwriter John James Newman.
+"Light Years Away" is a song by Dutch disc jockey and producer Tiësto in collaboration with British band Dbx, which is composed of the producers Pete Kirtley and Sacha Collisson and the singer-songwriter John James Newman.
 It was released on 28 November 2014 by PM:AM Recordings as the fourth single from Tiësto's fifth studio album, A Town Called Paradise.

 Background and release

 Tiësto declared about the song : "'Light Years Away' is a very beautiful song.
 It's very pretty.
 It reminds me a little bit of an old Massive Attack track.
 It sounds really big and euphoric.
 I think the vocals are great and also it's very haunty."
 Pete Kirtley from Dbx affirmed in an interview that the song is about "not giving up, even though the path ahead sometimes seems impossible and unreachable".

 Music video

 The music video shows the expedition of a scientist and her white robot on a planet to analyse its composition.